slashvar/resume/marwan_burelle.md

 ### Current Projects

-- **Diameter Computing for Very Large Graph:** finding strategies to efficiently compute diameter of huge graphs.
-Experimental new algorithms written in C, C++ and Go.
-- **Automatic Malware classification:** using deep learning to project malware binary files in finite euclidean space combined with geometric spanners and community algorithms for large scale clustering.
-A proof of concept, using siamese LSTM networks will be soon published.
+- **Automatic Malware classification:** using deep learning for clustering large set of malware by famillies.
 Part of ViralStudio (funded project on malware classification.)
+- **Geometric Spanner and Clustering:** exploiting construction of sparse graph known as geometric spanner for clustering large set of data in higher dimensions euclidean space.
-- **Concurrent Data Structures in Kernel Space:** implementations lock-free data structures for an experimental kernel.
+- **Concurrent Data Structures in Kernel Space:** implementations of lock-free data structures for an experimental kernel.
 Implementation in C based on intrusive lists approach with *hazard-pointers* and *RCU* semi-automatic memory management.
 This work also include study of integrating efficient concurrent data structures in userland for modern C++.
+- **Diameter Computing for Very Large Graph:** finding strategies to efficiently compute diameter of huge graphs.
+Experimental new algorithms written in C, C++ and Go.

 ### Older Project